AverHLV/chatup/README.md

 ## Documentation

 Swagger UI available on `/api/docs`.
+All dev-needed links are available on `/dev`.

 ## Important CLI commands